giusepperaso/structura.js/docs/edge-cases.md

 # Edge cases

-Immer supports some edge cases that are not well handled by other libraries.
+Structura supports some edge cases that are not well handled by other libraries.
 But beware that some edge cases are not solvable.

 ## Returning and modifying in the same producer